rajindersingh751/rajindersingh751.github.io/README.md

 This section provides an end to end, detailed steps on how one can upload their resume on GitHub Pages.

 ### Getting Started with the basics
-1. Log in or Create your GitHub account, then Create a repository
+1. Log in or Create your GitHub account, then Create a repository which
 ![img](/Assets/create-repo.jpg)
 2. Now we will follow the 3 steps:
 ![img](/Assets/repo-settings.png)